 Studies governmental structures, practices and ideological foundations of democratic and non-democratic countries, inclusive of Britain, France, Germany, China and Iran, in comparison with one another and the United States.
-Consideration is given to the scientific methodology of comparative study of politics, nation-states and their development, state institutions (parliamentary versus presidential systems), democracy, political ideologies, electoral systems, political parties, interest groups, political culture and political economy.
+Consideration is given to the scientific methodology of comparative study of politics, nationstates and their development, state institutions (parliamentary versus presidential systems), democracy, political ideologies, electoral systems, political parties, interest groups, political culture and political economy.

-PSYCHOLOGY PSY 101 GENERAL PSYCHOLOGY 3(3-0) Normally Offered: F, SP, SUM Presents the basic subjects of the field of psychology from the scientific study of behavior and mind of humans and animals.
+PSY 101 GENERAL PSYCHOLOGY -0) Normally Offe ered: F, SP, SUM •

+Presents the basic subjects of the field of psychology from the scientific study of behavior and mind of humans and animals.
 Subjects include, but are not limited to, biology of behavior, learning, memory and cognition, human development and emotions, health, abnormal behavior and therapy, and social interaction.

-PSY 226 DEVELOPMENTAL PSYCHOLOGY 3(3-0) Normally Offered: F, SP, SUM 3(3-0) This course covers the physiological development of humans from conception through old age.
+PSY 226 Normally Offered: F, SP, SUM

+This course covers the physiological development of humans from conception through old age.
 The course includes social, emotional and cognitive development, relations with parents, peers and others, and problems related to school, work and society.

-Prerequisite: PSY 101; ENG 111 or permission of instructor.
+Prerequisite: PSY 101, ENG 111 or permission of instructor.